-The term 'Right of First Refusal' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+'Right of First Refusal' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Right of First Refusal refers to a right, but not an obligation, to enact a transaction regarding an asset with another party ahead of any competitors.
 It is similar to possessing a particular call option on the asset in question.
 Such a contractual right will typically be negotiated after a party to a transaction wishes to first see how its business will go.
 The participant could easily decide it is better to have the option to become involved in the asset or opportunity later on instead of having to commit to and pay for it in advance.